Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Duality and Ambidexterity

 \item By \Cref{thm:closed}, we have that $\phi$ is right adjointable at $\Delta$, and that $D,D'$ have the right projection formula for $\Delta$.
-Thus \Cref{prp:duality propagation} says that if $f$ is stably $D$-ambidextrous, then $f$ is stably $D'$-ambidextrous, $\phi$ is right adjointable at $f$, and $\phi f^\sharp \simeq f^\sharp \phi$, and that conversely, if $\phi$ is right adjointable at $f$ and $f$ is stably $D'$-ambidextrous, then $f$ is stably $D$-ambidextrous.
+Thus \Cref{prp:duality propagation} says that if $f$ is stably $D$-ambidextrous, then $f$ is stably $D'$-ambidextrous, $\phi$ is right adjointable at $f$, and $\phi f^\sharp \simeq f^\sharp \phi$, and that conversely, if $\phi$ is right adjointable at $f$, $f$ is tangentially $D$-stable, and $f$ is stably $D'$-ambidextrous, then $f$ is stably $D$-ambidextrous.

 \item It is clear that each condition implies the one below it, so we just need to show that the last condition implies the first.

 For any quasi-admissible map $q : Y' \to Y$, if we write $\Delta' : X' \to X' \times_{Y'} X'$ for the diagonal of the base change $f' : X' \to Y'$ of $f$ along $q$, then we have a commutative diagram